nullivex/apx/README.md

 ## Changelog

 ### 0.4.0
-* Usage no longer involves `new Apx` the returned function is now a singleton manager and any time new options are passed it will return a new instance.
+* Usage no longer involves `new Apx` the returned object is now an event emitter
 * SysLog added for core level logging.
 Winston should be used for userspace logging.
 * Kue removed from core package and abstracted to [apx-kue](https://github.com/snailjs/apx-kue)
 * Tasks are no longer initialized by the core should be implemented in an initializer
-* Updated plugin format (this means existing translator plugins will need to upgrade) see the README for the prescribed plugin format.
+* Updated plugin format (this means existing initializer/translator/service plugins will need to upgrade) see the README for the prescribed plugin format.
+* Added `'use strict';` statements to all files and removed testing init file
+* APX is now an event emitter and `onReady` has been removed see README for events

 ### 0.3.4
 * Updated to **object-manage** 0.4.0